ctran17/ctran17/README.md

 😁 I'm Chi (it is pronounced like Cheese without the "se", not like Chi Square)

-🧐 I'm interested to utilizing data in the business world without forgetting and dehumanizing the audiences that such data represents
+🧐 I'm interested in utilizing data in the business world without forgetting and dehumanizing the audiences that such data represents

 📈 I'm currently learning Excel, Python, SQL, Power BI, Tableau and Stata